top of page

 Criticisms of Leader Member Exchange Theory

-Despite its influence, critics argue that the leader member theory of leadership has shortcomings:
+Despite its influence, critics argue that the leader member exchange theory of leadership has shortcomings:

 • Overemphasis on dyads may ignore group or organizational-level dynamics.